bburdette/tauri-zknotes/README.md

 cargo tauri android build --apk -t armv7
 ```

-Then if you have adb set up on your system, and your phone plugged in, and usb debugging enabled on it,
+Then if you have adb set up on your system, and your phone plugged in, and usb debugging enabled on it.
+Copy the path of the output file from the previous step, then:

-you can do:

 ```
 adb install /home/bburdette/code/tzkn-test/tauri/src-tauri/gen/android/app/build/outputs/apk/universal/release/app-universal-release-unsigned.apk